jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         self.assertEqual(int('12'), 12)
         self.assertEqual(int('01'), 1)

-I have another tool to help solve the problem, I can
+I have another tool to help solve the problem.
+I can

 - split a string_ on a separator
 - index a :doc:`list </data_structures/lists/lists>`